melfm/notes/docs/mlp.md

 # Weight space
-- This space has one dimension per weight
-- A point in the space represents a particular setting of all the weights
-- Each training case can be represented as a hyperplane through the origin.
+This space has one dimension per weight.
+A point in the space represents a particular setting of all the weights.
+Each training case can be represented as a hyperplane through the origin.
 The weights must lie on one side of this hyper-plane to get the answer correct.

 # Linear neurons (linear filters)
 The neuron has a real-valued output which is a weighted sum of its inputs.